 For a description of NEMS algorithms lowering generating technologies' capital costs as more units enter service (learning), see "Technological Optimism and Learning" in the EMM chapter of this report.
-A detailed description of the RFM is provided in the EIA publication, Renewable Fuels Module of the National Energy Modeling System, Model Documentation 2011, DOE/EIA-M069(2011) (Washington, DC, 2011).
+A detailed description of the RFM is provided in the EIA publication, Renewable Fuels Module of the National Energy Modeling System, Model Documentation 2013, DOE/EIA-M069(2013) Washington, DC, 2013.
+To access please see www.eia.gov/forecasts/ aeo/nems/documentation/renewable/pdf/m069(2013).pdf.